 On the trek to my wife’s high school reunion we took a slight detour to a town outside of Houston named Conroe.
 I wanted to go to Conroe so I could see Zach and his company Best Grips.
 By now, I hope you’ve realized that Best Grips makes grips.
 But what makes Best Grips different from every other grip company?
-The grips they make are made with leather.
+Instead of using rubber they use leather

 We drove down a long winding road in Conroe looking for a large building with a big sign.
-What we found after 15 minutes and 3 trips past the same 3 houses was a small workshop tucked in the woods on a 2 lane road.
-After parking the car, I walked up to the workshop and was met by Zach.
+After 15 minutes and 3 trips past the same 3 houses we saw a small workshop tucked in the woods on a 2 lane road.
+I walked up to the workshop and was greeted by Zach.
 After we shook hands and did our introductions we got down to business.

 According to his dad who also accompanied us, Zach has been playing golf competitively since he was 8 years old.
 After playing golf at a “small school” Zach became the US distributor for his now biggest competitor, Grip Master.
 When Grip Master wanted to focus on working with Scotty and other manufacturers, Zach decided he wanted to create his own company, and just like that Best Grips was born.
 Since then Zach has been making leather grips in his workshop following a fairly simple process.

 Every grip starts out the same way: a roll of leather.
-A piece is cut off the roll and is then cut into strips.
-After he gets the strips cut, he moves into the dying process.
+The first step is to cut strips of leather.
+The next step is the dying phase.
 Zach hand dips his leather into the dye and lest it sit for a little while.
 Once he achieves the color he is looking for, the grip moves into the most important part of the whole process.
 It is at this point he applies what he calls the “ProTac”.
 It’s a proprietary compound he uses to make the grips the tackiest you will find anywhere.
 What makes ProTac great is the compound gets soaked into the grip and keeps the grip tacky for the entirety of its life.
-Once the ProTac is applied, the high tech portion of the operation kicks in.
+After putting on the Protack the high tech side of the operation can begin.
 A few yards away from the workshop is his house.
 On the back patio of the house are probably 20 clothes lines and easily 100 or more clothes pins.
 After the ProTac is applied the grips get hung on a clothes line to dry.
 That’s right: the grip dries like a pair of underwear in the 1930’s.
 After 2 or 3 days (depending on the Conroe weather) the grip is ready to be assembled.
-The underlisting is put into the holder and the leather is wrapped around it.
+The underlisting is put into thevice and the true artwork can begin.
+The leather is wrapped onto the underlisting.
 Once the leather is placed on the underlisting it’s time for the grips to be stitched.
 Every grip from Best Grips is hand stitched by Zach, his girlfriend, or his girlfriend’s mom.
 No matter who stitched it, you can get the peace of mind knowing that it was one of these people who are very familiar with the product that handled it.
 After it is hand stitched together, the grip is sent to you and ready to go.

 Best Grips makes standard club grips as well as putter grips.
 What you might not know is that, in addition to grips, they also make head covers and putter covers.
 Based on his product lines, Zach like to not only use plain leather but using some exotics, like alligator skin.